ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

 image: /img/about-us-cover.png
 seo:
   title: About Us | Assembly Solutions
-  description: "Leading cable assembly company & cable manufacturer in the UK.
+  description: "Assembly Solutions Ltd is a UK leading manufacturer of cable
-    Established for over 25 years.
-We manufacture quality assured cables and wiring harnesses for a range of sectors. "
+    assembly services and wiring harnesses.
+Established for over 25 years, we manufacture quality assured cables and wire preparation for a range of market sectors. "
   og-url: https://www.assembly-solutions.com/about
 ---
-### A thriving cable assembly company and electrical wiring manufacturer.
+### Assembly Solutions is a UK Manufacturer of Cable Assemblies & Wiring Looms

-Assembly Solutions is a UK Bolton based sub-contract manufacturer of wire preparation, cable assemblies, wiring harnesses and control panels.
+Assembly Solutions Ltd (or for short you can call us ASL), is a Bolton based manufacturer of electrical cable assemblies, wiring looms & harnesses, and control panels.

-Created in 1995 by our Founder & Chairman Graham Balshaw, we have been established for 25 years and grown into a leading manufacturer, supplying to some of the worlds biggest organisations.

-ASL is passionately run by the second generation; Gareth, Sophie & Oliver Balshaw, after father Graham proudly passed down ownership in March 2020.

-As a family run business we drive the values of respect, loyalty and teamwork through-out all departments and we're proud to have a team that work together and deliver outstanding quality every day.

-We are on an exciting journey of growth after seeing sales increase by 20% in 2020 and forecast further growth throughout 2021 and 2022.

-As an ISO 9001 Quality Approved manufacturer, we are the trusted supplier to an impressive list of world leading companies including; Aston Martin, Ford, Siemens and Vodafone.
+We have been around for over 25 years after being founded by Graham Balshaw in 1995.
+Graham recently retired in 2021 and passed the company down with great pleasure to his three children, Gareth, Sophie & Oliver.

+Being a family business is what makes us stand out, and it's our family values that are driving our success.
+We are committed to building relationships that are reliable, strong, trustworthy and loyal.\
+\
+Quality and Customer Satisfaction is always our priority, and is why we continually conform to the International Standards of ISO 9001 and ISO 45001.

+The market sectors we deliver into include; Automotive, Security, Medical, Nuclear, Rail, Utilities.

+Our customers include some of the worlds most recognised and respected companies; Ford, Rolls-Royce, Siemens and Vodafone.
+We are thrilled to supply [cable assemblies](https://www.assembly-solutions.com/cable-assemblies) and [wiring harnesses](https://www.assembly-solutions.com/wiring-harness) to so many blue chip leading organisations, and we enjoy the diversity of the different market sectors.\
+\
+**Assembly Solutions Ltd**

+* UK Award Winning Family Business
+* Cable Assemblies, Wiring Looms, Control Panels, Wire Preparation
+* ISO 9001 Accredited - Quality Management
+* ISO 45001 Accredited - Health & Safety Management
+* £6Million Annual Turnover
+* Markets Served Include: Automotive, Security, Utilities, Nuclear, Medical
+* 25% Growth In 2021
+* 98% Customer Satisfaction

+**Our Automotive Experience**

+We are a leading manufacturer of Automotive Wiring Harnesses after having 25 years in the industry and now being the preferred supplier to world leading Automotive companies; Aston Martin, Ford and Rolls-Royce.
+Our expertise in [wiring looms](https://www.assembly-solutions.com/wiring-loom) has grown tremendously, where we now boast an extensive range of experience in commercial vehicles including; Ambulances, Buses, Cars, Trucks, Trailers and Vans.

+Working with the latest models in vehicle technology, our technical team have the knowledge and skills to support wiring harnesses for any [electric and hybrid](https://www.assembly-solutions.com/electric-vehicle-and-hybrid-vehicle-wiring-harnesses) system.
+We also supply wiring harnesses for equipment used in the Agricultural Industry.
+These include; Crop Spraying tractors, Flail Mowers and Harvesters.

+**Meet The Team**

+Get to know more About us by meeting our people.
+Click here > [Meet The Team](https://www.assembly-solutions.com/team)

+**Contact Us**

+If you have an enquiry, call 01204 521999 or email enquiry@assembly-solutions.com